19hours/sg-statutes/Acts/Employment Act.md

 (ii) who is dismissed without notice but receives payment of any salary in lieu of notice,

-after having served that employer for at least 12 months in any position (whether or not a managerial or an executive position);
+after having served that employer for at least 6 months in any position (whether or not a managerial or an executive position);

+[Act 55 of 2018 wef 01/04/2019]

 (b) an employee employed in a managerial or an executive position who is dismissed without notice and without salary in lieu of such notice; or